Dr Udisha Saklani

 Biography

-She received her PhD in Geography from the University of Cambridge in 2023, where her research analysed the entanglements of governance, finance, and local agency in shaping Himalayan hydropower landscapes.
-She holds a Master in Public Policy from the National University of Singapore (2014) and a BA (Hons) in Mathematics from St. Stephen’s College, University of Delhi (2011).
-Her research has been published in Environmental Science & Policy, Energy Policy, Water Alternatives, and Renewable Energy.
+She completed her PhD in Geography at the University of Cambridge in 2023, where her doctoral research explored the political and institutional dynamics shaping large hydropower development in the Himalayas, across local, national, and regional contexts.
+Her research has been published in journals including Geoforum, Environmental Science & Policy, Energy Policy, Water Alternatives, and Renewable Energy.

 Research

-- Water governance and transboundary conflict
+- Water governance and transboundary hydropolitics

 Teaching